 Frequently Asked Questions

+A1.
+Generally if you are travelling for commercial purposes or carrying commercial goods, your vehicle must travel as freight.
 Please note: ferry operators periodically carry out spot checks at the port, on arrival.
 If you have booked on a passenger ticket and they consider it to be freight, you will be asked to pay the difference in fare between the passenger and freight ticket, which could be considerably more.

 - Height: 4 metres